MPTCP-smartphone-thesis/uitests-firefox/README.md

-uitests-snapchat
+uitests-firefox
 ================

-A UI test for the Snapchat Android application
+A UI test for the Firefox Android application